- Science and Research Office

 HCC is dedicated to assisting students to make well informed decisions about healthcare careers and gain practical experience in healthcare organizations.
 HCC provides paid internships, career resources and networking opportunities to undergraduates interested in pursuing careers in healthcare.
 One of their goals is to address the under-representation of people of color in the health professions.

 The Rochester Institute of Technology (RIT) in NY has a website that includes a subcategory that lists opportunities for minority students.

 15. The Travelers Summer Research Fellowship Program for Premedical Students

 The program is designed to give 25 premedical students insights into the field of medicine including issues that affect the health of traditionally underserved groups.

 IMHOTEP is an eleven-week internship designed to increase the knowledge and skills of undergraduate students in biostatistics, epidemiology and occupational safety and health.

-18. The University of Michigan's Summer Enrichment Program in Health Management and Policy (SEP)
+17. University of Michigan: Summer Enrichment Program in Health Management and Policy (SEP)

 The SEP encourages undergraduates to consider health management and policy as an attractive career through which they can address health disparities in communities of color.
 The program provides students with opportunities to learn more about health disparities, health care organizations, health management and policy, the health care system and public health, through formal and informal meetings and visits with health administrators, UM SPH alumni, UM faculty and other program preceptors.